 Created By: Cornell Botanic Gardens

 Notice the shape of the flat rock faces of the gorge walls in front of you.
-The rock has fallen away along fractures that intersect at nearly right angles, an effect called architectural jointing.
-These rock ledges are ideal places for cliff-nesting birds such as the red-tailed hawk to build their nests.
+The rock has fallen away along fractures that intersect at nearly right angles—an effect called architectural jointing.
+These rock ledges are ideal places for cliff-nesting birds, including red-tailed hawks, to build their nests.

 Click the video link to view a one-minute video of red tailed hawks feeding their chicks in a nest in this gorge.